greg0r0/psp_uefi_dumper/README.md

 # PSP UEFI Parser&Dumper

 Somedays here will be normal script.
-Now here only PoC for dumping $BHD section.
+Right now here only PoC for dumping $BHD (BIOS) section.

 # Use: